anglus/homework/README.md

 This configuration file is for use with PHP's older FastCGI implementation.
 PHP-FPM really only needs to use two variables from this file: `socket` and `broken-scriptfilename`.
 You may comment out or remove all the other lines between the double parentheses.
 You will also need to change the value of `"socket"` from `"/var/run/lighttpd/php.socket"` to `"/var/run/php5-fpm.sock"`.

 In `/etc/lighttpd/conf-available/15-fastcgi-php.conf` you can comment out a line by putting a hash (`#`, also known in North America as a "pound sign") at the beginning.
-When lighttpd runs and reads this configuration file, it ignores any line that begins with `#`.
+When `lighttpd` runs and reads this configuration file, it ignores any line that begins with `#`.
 In `nano` you can remove a line by typing `CTRL-K`.
-Go ahead and edit the file as described above.
+Go ahead and edit the file as described above, and then save the file and exit `nano`.
 When you finish, the section between the double parentheses should appear like this:

 ```
 [secondary_label /etc/lighttpd/conf-available/15-fastcgi-php.conf]